A full comparison of Avada vs Divi - so you decide which theme works best for you.

 Front-end vs Back-end editing

-The front-end editor, also called "Visual Builder" is easily activated via the admin area by enabling it using the “Use Visual Builder” button.
+In the earlier versions of Divi, particularly before version 3.18, the front-end editor, also called "Visual Builder" is easily activated via the admin area by enabling it using the “Use Visual Builder” button.
 You can also enable it using the “Enable Visual Builder” toggle button in the admin bar on the front-end of your website (you need to be logged in to be able to do this).

 If you need to see more details, you'll need to click on the ellipses button (three dots) which brings up more options such as loading from the library, clear the current layout, and relevant page settings as necessary.